 - French or Spanish

-The students will start the Personal Project in May of Year 10 and will complete the project in January of Year 11.
-The Personal Project provides an excellent opportunity for students to produce a truly personal and creative work of their choice and to demonstrate the skills they have developed in the MYP.
-The Personal Project also provides students with an additional opportunity to develop valuable research and communication skills, which will support them as they transition to the IB Diploma and complete their Extended Essay.
+Students start the Community Project in the fall of Year 10 and will complete the project in the spring.
+The Community Project provides an excellent opportunity for students to actively engage in a community of their choice, and demonstrate the skills they have developed throughout the MYP.
+The Community Project also provides students with an additional opportunity to develop valuable research and communication skills, which will support them as they transition to the IB Diploma and complete their Creativity, Service and Action (CAS) requirements.

-In Years 7, 8 and 9, students develop the appropriate research skills and understanding of the Global Contexts, especially Approaches To Learning, to enable them to successfully progress through Year 10 to the requirements of the Personal Project in Year 11.
-Students will be especially motivated by the fact that they can choose both the nature and the topic of their project.
+In Years 7, 8 and 9, students develop the appropriate research skills and understanding through Global Contexts, especially Approaches To Learning, to enable them to successfully plan and implement their Community Project in Year 10.

 - an original work of art (visual, dramatic, performance, etc.),